Network and Federation Settings, STUN/TURN Servers

 Connection to a conference (including the cases when federation is used) is fully described in the "Conference page" section.

-If necessary, specify the STUN/TURN server addresses in the Network → TURN/STUN section for advanced configuration of NAT traversal.
+If needed, specify the addresses of the STUN/TURN servers in section Network → TURN/STUN for fine-tuning NAT traversal.

 When adding STUN/TURN, one should consider how this mechanism works:

-For the STUN or TURN server, one can choose various options in the Assigned for menu: for TrueConf Server, for a browser (WebRTC client), and for TrueConf client applications.
+2. For a STUN or TURN server, different parameters can be set for Assigned for: for TrueConf Server, for the browser (WebRTC client), and for client applications TrueConf.

-If the role of a STUN/TURN server is given to TrueConf Server, it will be possible for TrueConf Server to receive an external IP address.
+• If STUN/TURN is assigned for TrueConf Server, it will allow TrueConf Server to obtain an external IP address;

-If STUN/TURN is assigned for native TrueConf applications, participants using the applications (desktop, mobile, TrueConf Room software endpoints, and TrueConf Kiosk application) will be able to get an external IP address.
+• If STUN/TURN is assigned for the native TrueConf application, then participants using desktop applications, mobile applications, TrueConf Room software terminal, and TrueConf Kiosk application will be able to obtain an external IP address.

 6. There is no limit on the number of STUN/TURN servers assigned to a browser and TrueConf client applications.